repat/plentymarkets-rest-client/README.md

 * Functions for the 4 HTTP verbs: GET, POST, PUT, DELETE
 * Automatic login and refresh if login is not valid anymore
 * Simple one-time configuration with PHP array (will be saved serialized in a file)
-* Functions return an associative array
+* Functions return an associative array by default or raw data (e.g. for files)
 * Handle rate limiting (thanks [hepisec](http://github.com/hepisec))

 ## Installation